mvaganov/self/RESUME.md

 #### [Software Engineer at LimeLife](https://goo.gl/b27MsM#software-engineer-at-limelife)
 (*November 2006 to April 2008*) Developer responsible for end-to-end network-aware mobile application development

-* Senior-level engineer: product development, build-systems and automation, client/server<!--- #ifndef redux -->
+* Senior-level engineer: product development, build-systems and automation, client/server
-* Simplified manual 4-step build process for each device to a fully automated build process for an arbitrary list of devices, using Apache Ant scripts and simple batch files to start processes
+* Fully automated a heavily manual build process that required test activity to complete meta-data seeding, saving hours-per-day for build engineers
+* Created DRM (Digital Rights Management) abstraction layer for carrier/platform specific DRM systems, implementing both client and server side implementations
+* Implemented garbage-collection and simple web-browsing for "ALE", a (quite impressive) wide-porting/localization/multi-platform, multi-lingual (C++ and J2ME) API.
+Notably, the system could compile a J2ME program into BREW C++ for any target device in the system. <!--- #ifndef redux -->
+* Created AML, an HTML-like scripting language used to describe UI and streamed-UI traversal for phones
 * Created automated OTA (Over The Air) deck generation scripts as part of J2ME build process, using PHP
-* Created DRM (Digital Rights Management) abstraction layer for carrier/platform specific DRM systems, as well as client-side code for a custom, encrypted, carrier non-specific, DRM layer for LimeLife
 * Acted as emergency porting engineer for "InStyle" and "Rachael Ray: Recipes on the Run" mobile apps
 * Created a highly efficient 2D composite sprite format and renderer for mobile devices (both J2ME and BREW)
 * Created Java-based GUI tool for creating and editing composite sprites
 * Acted as technical artist for "Top Chef: the Mobile Game", building composite sprites and animations
-* Part of senior development team that built ALE, a (quite impressive) wide-porting/localization/multi-platform (multi-lingual) API, and associated build systems
-* Implemented garbage collection system used by C++ applications that were automatically ported from Java
-* Created AML, an HTML-like scripting language used to describe UI and network-aware UI traversal for phones
 * Created build tools, runtime engine (including container-based UI system), and on-the-fly server-side Java-based compiler for AML, a custom UI engine for mobile

 LimeLife Mobile Titles List: